JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_object_input/index.md

   not have modifiers applied even if this option is enabled.
 - **Load UVs** - If enabled, will load UV maps in mesh.
 - **Load Vertex Colors** - If enabled, will load vertex color layers in mesh.
+- **Load Custom Attributes** - If enabled, will load custom attributes in mesh.
 - **Scene** - The scene the object belong to.

 ## Outputs